THE FAROE ISLANDS | NORTH ATLANTIC SEA

 “But the rivers and the sea…”

 In 2013, I saw a photograph of a cliff on an ocean with a waterfall descending out its side and discovered this natural beauty is located on the island of Vagar of The Faroe Islands.
-The Faroes is an 18 island archipelago situated in the North Atlantic, surrounded by Iceland to the west, Norway to the east and Scotland to the south.
-Vast ocean views, villages, valleys and magnificent landscapes that will awe and bewilder any visitor to this magical place.
+The Faroe Islands is an 18 island archipelago situated in the North Atlantic, surrounded by Iceland to the west, Norway to the east and Scotland to the south.
+Vast ocean views, villages, valleys and magnificent landscapes awe and bewilder any visitor to this magical place.
 Five years later, I experienced the Faroe Islands with my own eyes and cannot describe the majestic beauty of these islands.

 From waterfalls to quaint towns, the Faroes provide beauty at every turn.
 If you’re looking for a once in a lifetime experience, travel to this remarkable and unique place.